 If you are in need of a quick pick me up, there are organic commercially prepared fertilizers out there such as bat guano.
 These are not long term fixes though.
 Your soil needs to be made healthy again.
-This is where well-balanced compost comes in.
+This is where a solid and well-balanced compost plan comes in.

 A potassium deficiency is obvious by the edges of your leaves turning yellow or brown and some may curl-such as carrot leaves.